automaton-studio/automaton-studio/README.md

 # Automaton

-Automaton is an RPA like solution that makes it easier to automate software tasks.
+Automaton is an RPA application which helps automate software tasks.

 ## Updates